Skip to content

 Service level agreement in the Netherlands

 A service level agreement in the Netherlands (SLA) is often used in the IT industry to define which services will be provided by a party and what standards and levels (“levels”) are required to provide that service.
 However, the conclusion of a service level agreement can also be beneficial in other areas.
-In the following, we explain the most important features of an SLA and what you should consider when concluding a service level agreement.
+In the following, we explain the most important features of an SLA and what you should consider when concluding a Service Level Agreement under Dutch law.
+A Service Level Agreement (SLA) under Dutch law is a legally binding contract that defines the terms and conditions for the provision of services between two parties – a service provider and a client.

 If the services provided do not meet a certain quality condition, they must be improved.
 Since the quality requirements for the services are defined in advance of an agreement, it is easy to check with an SLA whether they are fulfilled.
 Therefore, it is recommended to agree on a service level agreement in writing.
 Based on an SLA, a cost estimate can also be made so that it is known in advance how much the service will cost.
 The amount of the costs depends on the type of services and the way they are provided.
 An SLA is also suitable for determining the costs of existing services and realising cost savings if necessary.